Skip to main content

 Description

-The µTest++ framework provides flexible command-line options to control the verbosity of test output, allowing users to tailor the level of detail to their specific requirements and workflow.
+The µTest++ framework offers flexible control over test-output verbosity, allowing users to tailor the level of detail to their specific requirements and workflow.

 By default, the reporter presents detailed results only for failed test cases, while successful test cases are summarised in a single line, indicating the total number of passed and failed checks.

-5: ok 1 - Check various conditions # { test case passed, 2 checks }
+ok 1 - Check various conditions # { passed, 2 checks }

 Reporter